I Want To Sell My Yacht. What Next?

 Both the buyer and seller may engage a specialised or marine lawyer for the larger transactions.
 The paperwork involved can be quite complicated and needs to be done very precisely to ensure a smooth delivery and re-registration.
 The commission for the sale will normally be paid by the seller at completion and deducted from the sales proceeds along with any outstanding expenses from the sea trial or survey etc.

-Hamilton Marine is not actively listing yachts for sale but can offer advice on the best brokers to appoint, assist in agreeing the conditions and obligations of a central agent and suggesting how to present the yacht for sale from an impartial point of view.
+Hamilton Marine can represent owners or offer advice on the best brokers to appoint, assist in agreeing the conditions and obligations of a central agent and suggesting how to present the yacht for sale from an impartial point of view.
 We can also assist during the sales process or represent the owners interests as required.